salinelake/salinelake.github.io/index.md

 `Mar 2024` &nbsp; Our paper ``Ab Initio generalized Langevin equation'' is published by PNAS ([link](https://www.pnas.org/doi/10.1073/pnas.2308668121)).

 `Mar 2024` &nbsp; I give a talk on ab initio generalized langevin equation (AIGLE) in 2024 APS March Meeting at Minneapolis.

+## Open-Source Statement
+I advocate data&code sharing for all research works supported by non-profit grants and funding.
+I try my best to upload code, data, models, and even post-processing scripts to Github or permanent repos like Zenodo after the conclusion of a project.
+It is the responsibility of our generation to do so and reduce statements like "** available upon reasonable requests" in publications.

+## Software Development
+[AIGLETools](https://github.com/salinelake/AIGLETools): Python package designed to minimize the effort required to build ab initio generalized Langevin equation (AIGLE) & ab initio Langevin equation (AILE) models for multi-dimensional time series data.